philmesimon/Todays-Bible-Verse-Discussion/README.md

 # Todays-Bible-Verse-Discussion
 This app discusses critical questions in daily readings of the Catholic Church as published at USCCB.
 The answers are in malayalam
+The user needs to give his gemini api key and save it.